Prior99/hyrest/docs/existing-approaches.md

 Hyrest is not the first library trying to solve problems related to modern web development.

-You are likely not the first one to encounter any problem.

-Many great projects have been invented to solve a great number of problems.

 It is always a great idea to identify problems and search for existing solutions.

-Don't re-invent the wheel and don't trust random guides you found in some library's documentation.

-Don't use the first or most obvious solution you found.
 Good research often is the key to success.